American Biographical Institute: Operations

-On its website, the publisher described itself as "one of the world’s leading biographical reference publishers and authorities on global contemporary achievement" and claims that "inclusion in an ABI reference title is based on personal achievement alone and is not available for purchase."
+On its website, the publisher described itself as "one of the world's leading biographical reference publishers and authorities on global contemporary achievement" and claimed that "inclusion in an ABI reference title is based on personal achievement alone and is not available for purchase."
 The ABI shared an address and P.O. box with the United Cultural Convention, another purveyor of for-profit awards.